dscarpetti/codax/README.md

 **Database Functions**

   - `open-database!` - Opens or creates a database, or returns an existing database connection if it's already open
-  - `close-database!` - Closes an open database
+  - `close-database!` - Safely closes an open database
+  - `close-all-databases!` - Safely closes all open databases
+  - `is-open?` - Checks if a database is open
   - `destroy-database!` - Deletes a database and all its data _irretrievably_ (intended for use in tests).
-  - `is-open?` - Checks if a database is open

 **Transaction Macros**